Reference

 Hypertrophy

 The increase in muscle size through training.
-Typically achieved with moderate weights and 8-12 rep ranges.
+Typically achieved with moderate weights and 6-12 rep ranges with progressive overload.

 Training